bcgov/NotifyBC/docs/docs/api/notification.md

 ::: warning <i>Deleted</i> message is still kept in database.
 <i>NotifyBC</i> provides API for deleting a notification.
 For the purpose of auditing and recovery, this API only marks the <i>state</i> field as deleted rather than deleting the record from database.
 :::
-::: tip ProTips™ undo in-app notification deletion within a session Because "deleted" message is still kept in database, you can implement undo feature for in-app notification as long as the message id is retained prior to deletion within the current session.
+::: tip undo in-app notification deletion within a session Because "deleted" message is still kept in database, you can implement undo feature for in-app notification as long as the message id is retained prior to deletion within the current session.
 To undo, call <a href="#update-a-notification">update</a> API to set desired state.
 :::